 With an inside out approach, the foundation of the information I provide works like this:

 - You already have all the comedy talent you will ever have.
-That’s the foundation for anything involving a developing a stand-up comedy act that will actually get laughs on stage.
+That’s the foundation for anything involving the creation and delivery of a stand-up comedy act that will actually get laughs on stage.

 - Writing and talking are two very different forms of communication.
 There is no talker’s block, only writer’s block.

-- Writing down talking and your expression of that talking (because words are invisible until you do) it different than “writing” jokes from thin air and hoping they will magically work on stage.
+- Writing down talking and your expression of that talking (because words are invisible until you do) is different than “writing” jokes from thin air and hoping they will magically work on stage.

 - The methodology you choose to use to develop your stand-up comedy act should capture, distill, concentrate and enhance your existing and already developed sense of humor and comedy talent.

 - A better or special comedy talent is learned from an outside source and/or from performance trial and error.
 Whatever comedy talent you have now doesn’t have much bearing when it comes to developing or delivering a stand-up comedy routine that works.

 - There is no discernible difference between writing and talking.
 Both forms of communication involve the use of words and the primary mechanism for getting laugh lies primarily on the use and structure of the words being used.